CodeHarborHub/codeharborhub.github.io/dsa-solutions/lc-solutions/3100-3199/3185-Count Pairs That Form a Complete Day II.md

 ## Time Complexity:

-$O(n * k)$, where hour is the number of reward values and k is the maximum possible reward value.
+$O(n \times k)$, where hour is the number of reward values and k is the maximum possible reward value.
 Sorting the reward values takes O(n log n) time, and each bit manipulation operation is efficient.

 ## Space Complexity:

-$O(k)$
+$O(n log n)$
 Reason: hours % 24 will have at most 24 different values, so the size of the rc array is constant.